 However, the forward to the 1995 JIS standard says:

-A similar thing happened with the design of screwdriver heads and JISC had their own screwdriver specification too (JIS B 4533) which was introduced in the 1950s.
-However, this standard was also subsequently aligned to the equivalent ISO version[2] :
+JISC had their own screwdriver specification (JIS B 4533) which was introduced in the 1950s.
+The current standard is aligned with the ISO equivalent standard, as explained in the prefix of the 1998 version of the standard:

 This standard is based on the international standards shown in the remarks.
 The main body defines the types and grades, shapes and dimensions, quality, inspection, product designation and labelling that were previously defined in the Japanese Industrial Standards.